-The following are the Michigan veterans’ benefits programs for education, employment, housing and healthcare for 2018 and 2019.
+The following are the Michigan veterans’ benefits programs for education, employment, housing and healthcare.

 Education Benefits for Michigan Veterans